St. Charles Sister Cities Programs

 2019 celebrated the relationship between the U.S. and Germany with Wunderbar Together!
 As part of that year-long event, St. Charles-Ludwigsburg Sister Cites was chosen to be highlighted by Sister Cities International for our resilience and excellence in programming.
 The President and CEO of SCI, Roger-Mark DeSouza, came to St. Charles to host a panel discussion regarding the history of our program, where we are today, and where we see the trajectory for our future.
 The session lasted more than an hour, but has been condensed here.

-St. Charles-Ludwigsburg Sister Cities has sponsored student and adult exchanges for 25 years.
-We are working on a tri-lateral partnership with Ludwigsburg and Montbéliard France to help Burkina Faso in West Africa.
-In 2020 we expect to begin exchanges with craft beer brewers and vintners.
+St. Charles-Ludwigsburg Sister Cities has sponsored student and adult exchanges for 25+ years.
+We are working on a trilateral partnership with Ludwigsburg and Montbéliard, France to help Burkina Faso in West Africa.
+In 2023 we expect to begin exchanges with craft beer brewers, and vintners in 2024.

 SCSCGC's Annual Event